 Lightweight & Portable

-Obviously, with its shorter tube length and smaller aperture, the ET80T CF telescope is going to be extremely lightweight and portable, even with its additional lenses.
-The Orion scope weighs only 5.5 lbs.
+Obviously, with its shorter tube length and smaller aperture, the ED80T CF telescope is going to be extremely lightweight and portable, even with its additional lenses.
+This Orion telescope weighs only 5.5 lbs.
 Most of the additional weight will come from the mount and tripod of your choice.

 One thing you must note is that the telescope comes with a foam-lined hard carry case – woo-hoo!
 But, you must remove all accessories because the case only fits the tube – naked!

 Unfortunately, while the APO optics does correct for some spherical aberration, there is some visible coma especially for longer exposures.
 This may be a deal breaker for you, but it’s solvable with a field flattener, so I think it should probably be on your list of must-have accessories.

 No eyepieces.
 The only “extras” that come with the Orion ED80T CF is the Crayford focuser (which is always an included “accessory”), a hard carry case, and a Starry Night astronomy software download.
 Yes, a dovetail mounting plate is also included, but that is to be expected with an optical tube.
 Everything else, you’ve gotta purchase with more of your precious dimes.

 While I think this is a great telescope for astrophotography, there are a couple of others worth taking a look at as well.
 They are the Celestron Advanced VX6 SCT and the SkyWatcher Evostar ED80 Pro and both offer value when it comes to astrophotography.

 Yes!
 As a refractor telescope, you can purchase an erect image diagonal to achieve correct orientation observation for use on short-range objects, i.e. wildlife, birds, etc. With an APO system, you’ll also appreciate the incredible resolution and color fidelity for birdwatching, and perhaps, even digiscoping.